RESPONSIBILITY FOR THE WORK:

 James Yates’ charges are £240 per hour plus VAT and disbursements..

 Donna Robinson’s is £190 per hour plus VAT and disbursements..

 James Bergin’s is £118 per hour, all excluding VAT and disbursements.

 These hourly charging rates are those agreed by the Designated Civil Judge for the Brighton area in January 2010.

-As a bespoke law firm, we do not offer fixed fees on any matter.
+As a bespoke law firm, we only offer fixed fees on certain divorce proceedings.
 It can therefore be difficult to pinpoint exactly how much each individual case will cost.
 However, due to wide-ranging experience in a variety of legal issues, we do have some average fee guidance on certain matters.
 For example;